Why Should Assisted Death Be Legal

 • Multiple medical opinions: The individual must obtain opinions from multiple physicians to confirm their diagnosis, prognosis, and competency.

-• Waiting period: There must be a waiting period between the initial request for assisted death and the provision of the medication, to allow the individual time to reflect on their decision and ensure that it is truly what they want.
+• Waiting period: There must be a waiting period between the initial request for assisted death and the provision of the medication, to allow the individual time to reflect on their decision and confirm that it is truly what they want.

 The debate surrounding assisted death often centers on the potential risks and benefits.
 Proponents argue that it provides a compassionate option for individuals facing unbearable suffering and a loss of dignity, while opponents raise concerns about the sanctity of life, the potential for abuse, and the slippery slope argument.